-Castelion Corporation executives will answer questions about their approved hypersonic missile manufacturing facility during three public sessions next week, according to a City of Rio Rancho announcement.
+Castelion Corporation executives will answer questions about their approved hypersonic missile manufacturing facility during three public sessions this week.

 The meetings offer Rio Rancho and Sandoval County residents another chance to question company officials about Project Ranger, the 1,000-acre facility that will be located 3 miles west of Rio Rancho city limits in unincorporated Sandoval County, just 2.9 miles from the Northern Meadows community.